mizo777/freemarket_sample_51_a/README.md

 ### Association
 - has_many :todo_lists
 - has_many :transaction_messages
-- belongs_to :products
+- belongs_to :product
-- belongs_to :users
+- belongs_to :user
-- belongs_to :points
+- belongs_to :point
 - has_many :informatinos

 ## transfer_applicatonsテーブル